 Christine De Luca, who writes in both English and Shetlandic, is a native Shetlander who has lived in Edinburgh since student days.
 She enjoys her dual identity and was recently appointed Edinburgh’s Makar or poet laureate (until 2017).

 She also enjoys collaborating with visuals artists and musicians.
-Besides being a long-standing member and former Chair of Shore Poets, she is also a committee member of the Poetry Association of Scotland.
+She is a long-standing member (since 1993) and former Chair of Shore Poets.
 Hansel Cooperative Press (supporting the arts in Orkney and Shetland) is also dear to her heart.

 I could blame da wye da sea is smoothed